Development and Realization of Validation Benchmarks: Bayesian model validation

 One approach to further compare models is hypothesis testing in a Bayesian setting.
 This can be done by a so-called Bayes factor, that has been presented in Section \ref{BayesHypoTest}.
 The Bayes factor is a measure for significance in Bayesian hypothesis testing.
 It quantiﬁes the evidence of hypothesis that $M_l$ is the data generating model against a null-hypothesis.
 The null-hypothesis can be defined as one model to be the best model among the set of models under investigation.

 Figure \ref{fig:BayesFactor} illustrates the distribution of Bayes factor of two models in log-scale.
 The significance levels, suggested by Jeffreys \cite{jeffreys1961theory} are also marked here with vertical solid lines.
-One can interpret that there is no substantial evidence to reject B01 against B03, as shown in Figure \ref{fig:BayesFactor_B01_B03}.
-We can also compare the performance of each model with the upper limit for performance, provided by theoretically optimal model, in short “TOM”.
+One can interpret that there is no substantial evidence to favor B01 against B03, as shown in Figure \ref{fig:BayesFactor_B01_B03}.
+We can also compare the performance of each model with the upper limit for performance, provided by the theoretically optimal model, in short “TOM”.
 In Figure \ref{fig:BayesFactor_B01_TOM}, the distribution of the Bayes factor includes negative values, that means the evidence is in favor of the null hypothesis instead of the actual hypothesis.
 Thus, it can be concluded that there is substantial evidence in favor of the TOM against Model B01.
-Therefore, the model could not be validated against the data and needs modifications.